zeek/zeek/scripts/base/frameworks/netcontrol/index.rst

    This file defines the types that are used by the NetControl framework.

-   The most important type defined in this file is :bro:see:`NetControl::Rule`, which is used to describe all rules that can be expressed by the NetControl framework.
+   The most important type defined in this file is :zeek:see:`NetControl::Rule`, which is used to describe all rules that can be expressed by the NetControl framework.

 :doc:`/scripts/base/frameworks/netcontrol/main.zeek`